 Clark says he likes for potential used car buyers to pay attention to “the three Ms” when researching:

 - Maximum mileage

-Start with the makes and models you’re comfortable shopping for based on your past experience.
-But then try to broaden what makes it into “the funnel” for consideration.
+Start with the makes and models you like based on your past experience.
+But then try to broaden what makes it into “the funnel” for your consideration.

 “The big mistake people make is they only consider this Ford or that Toyota,” the consumer expert says.

 The free online tools offered by Edmunds, KBB and NADA let you drill down and really focus — so you can start to narrow the list.
 And here’s a bonus tip: Don’t automatically shy away from older models with higher mileage.